rust-lang/rust-forge/src/infra/docs/rustc-ci.md

 ### Toolstate to support allowed failures

-The `rust-lang/rust` repo doesn’t only test the compiler on its CI, but also all the tools distributed through rustup (like miri).
-Since those tools rely on the compiler internals (which don’t have any kind of stability guarantee) they often break after the compiler code is changed.
+The `rust-lang/rust` repo doesn’t only test the compiler on its CI, but also a variety of tools and documentation.
+Some documentation is pulled in via git submodules.
+If we blocked merging rustc PRs on the documentation being fixed, we would be stuck in a chicken-and-egg problem, because the documentation's CI would not pass since updating it would need the not-yet-merged version of rustc to test against (and we usually require CI to be passing).

-If we blocked merging rustc PRs on the tools being fixed we would be stuck in a chicken-and-egg problem, because the tools need the new rustc to be fixed but we can’t merge the rustc change until the tools are fixed.
-To avoid the problem most of the tools are allowed to fail, and their status is recorded in [rust-toolstate].
-When a tool breaks a bot automatically pings the tool authors so they know about the breakage, and it records the failure on the toolstate repository.
+To avoid the problem, submodules are allowed to fail, and their status is recorded in [rust-toolstate].
+When a submodule breaks, a bot automatically pings the maintainers so they know about the breakage, and it records the failure on the toolstate repository.
 The release process will then ignore broken tools on nightly, removing them from the shipped nightlies.

 While tool failures are allowed most of the time, they’re automatically forbidden a week before a release: we don’t care if tools are broken on nightly